 Ovulation is a carefully orchestrated menstrual cycle process controlled by a hormone battery.
 The menstrual cycle, in general, is controlled by hormones that are released by the hypothalamus and the pituitary gland.

 The whole process starts with the hypothalamus releasing a hormone called the Gonadotropin-Releasing Hormone (GnRH) that stimulates the pituitary to release Follicle Stimulating Hormone (FSH) and Luteinizing Hormone (LH).
 Under the influence of these hormones, the female reproductive system undergoes changes that lead to the release of the egg and readies the body for the potential pregnancy.

-The changing levels of these hormones trigger certain changes in your body, such as changing the colour and consistency of the mucus, changes to your basal body temperature, the composition of the electrolytes in your vagina, and saliva crystallization.
+The changing levels of these hormones trigger certain changes in your body, such as changing the colour and consistency of the mucus, changes to your basal body temperature, the composition of the electrolytes in your vagina, and saliva crystallisation.
 These changes can be potentially used to determine the time of ovulation during your menstrual cycle.

-Six ways to predict ovulation
+Six Ways to predict ovulation